cwendorf/cwendorf/README.md

 ### My Professional Background

 I am a Professor of Psychology at the University of Wisconsin - Stevens Point (UWSP).
-A central Wisconsin native, I came to UWSP in 2001.
-I served as Department Chair from 2010-2020 and am now the Assistant Dean for the School of Behavioral and Social Sciences.
+I also now serve as the Assistant Dean for the School of Behavioral and Social Sciences.

 - **Ph.D.:** Wayne State University
 - **M.A.:** Wayne State University